Last Updated: 6 months ago

 At the church

 Many churches have been making accommodations for people with hearing loss.
-Typically for those with hearing aids or cochlear implants, some churches have loop systems.
+Typically, some churches have loop systems for those with hearing aids or cochlear implants.
 Moreover, you’ll hear the sound right from the lectern’s microphone heading straight to your ears.
 If they don’t, some people are using a speech-to-text app.

 When you have a hearing disability, you’re more open to deaf technology products to help you live a productive life.
 These devices are your lifeline to managing your spaces and environment with ease.

 As you move through life, you’re constantly seeking new devices.
 You want technologies that you use to help you at work, at home or during your recreational life.
 Unfortunately, knowing about the various available technologies is not easily accessible.
-Here at Lisnen, we provide you with all the tools you could benefit from to support your day-to-day life.
+Here at Lisnen, we provide resources and all the tools you could benefit from to support your day-to-day life.